-MSC Cruises boasts one of the most modern and dynamic fleets in the world, thanks to a massive €5.5 billion investment programme started in 2003.
-In just over a decade the company has built 4 beautiful ‘Lirica' class liners, followed by 4 majestic ‘Musica' class vessels and the 4 stunning flagships of the ‘Fantasia’ class.
+We boast one of the most modern and dynamic fleets in the world, thanks to a massive €5.5 billion investment programme started in 2003.
+In just over a decade, we built four beautiful ‘Lirica' class liners, followed by four majestic ‘Musica' class vessels and the four stunning flagships of the ‘Fantasia’ class.
 All of them feature MSC Cruises’ trademark blend of traditional elegance and innovative design.

-MSC launched a new €5bn investment plan to build four revolutionary new ships, plus options for three more, with STX France and Fincantieri, in Italy.
-In addition, the Lirica class ships are being enlarged and renewed by Fincantieri under the €200m ”Renaissance Programme”, which will be completed by late 2015.
-These ships have a GT of 60,000 tonnes and carry nearly 2,000 travellers, except for MSC Armonia, which has already undergone the Renaissance work.
-MSC Armonia now has a GT of 65,600 tonnes and can carry more than 2,500 travellers.
+We launched a new €5bn investment plan to build four revolutionary new ships, plus options for three more, with STX France and Fincantieri.
+In addition, the Lirica class ships were enlarged and renewed by Fincantieri under the €200m ”Renaissance Programme”, which was completed by late 2015.
+These ships have now a GT of 65,000 tonnes and carry over 2,000 passengers.

 This second phase investment plan is increased from €5.1 billion to €9 billion with the signing of a letter of intent to build a further four World class ships.